 Miami Beach, Florida, USA – The 10th edition of Art Basel Miami Beach closed on Sunday, December 4, 2011, with many galleries reporting strong sales.
+Miami is known for having a great sports scene so if you’re visiting check out beginner tennis lessons miami, but when it comes to art, Miami really thrives.
 More than 260 leading galleries from 30 countries across North America, Europe, Latin America, Asia and Africa exhibited works by over 2,000 artists of the 20th and 21st centuries.
 The show attracted a record of 50,000 visitors, which included 150 museum and institution groups from across the world.
 Renowned collectors from the Americas, Europe and emerging markets returned, and were joined by a new generation of collectors from around the globe.

 Art Basel Miami Beach confirmed that high-quality work remains in strong demand, with steady sales throughout the week.
 In many cases, these works were commissioned especially for the show or held back to be presented at Art Basel Miami Beach.
 In addition, presentations at Art Nova, Art Positions,